 From Hermanus you wave goodbye to the ocean and journey north, the route zigzagging across increasingly barren mountain passes with stunning views of the Western Cape.
 The ocean side of the mountains is green and vibrant, yet the inland view is one of semi-arid desert and memorable bushland.
 This is more like the African landscapes of visitors' dreams, one of rugged beauty that's tinged with paw prints.
 These evocative plains provide a playground for the next three days of your vacation.
-Tucked away in this remote hinterland is Dwyka Tented Lodge, an atmospheric ode to vintage old-world safari.
+Tucked away in this remote hinterland is your safari lodge, an atmospheric ode to vintage old-world safari.
 Sip wine on your private deck, jump into the plunge pool, listen to the crackling of an evening fire; every piece of romance is complimented by views onto roaming buffalo and antelope.
-As ungulates graze nearby, your first safari experience is a 60 minute massage at the Relaxation Retreat, a mere glimpse at the escapism you'll find in this private bushland.

 Game drives traverse the Sanbona wilderness and the experience is an exclusive one.
 You're the only two in the Land Cruiser as an expert guide tours the Karoo.
 Large elephant bulls are easily spotted, their great hulk and long tusks picked up against a raw rocky backdrop.
 Antelopes abound, from gemsbok and springbok to the burning red features of hartebeest and the diminutive stature of a duiker.
 Their movements are tracked by the reserve's predators, prides of lions and solitary leopards offering the most impressive of safari sightings.